-Parallel is a hands-on essay aiming to address the social psychology of possessions in digital economies and to challenge our perception of property.
+Parallel is a hands-on essay and a public performance aiming to address the social psychology of possessions in digital economies and to challenge our perception of property.

-Drawing from the virtual economies that have emerged during the last few years (e.g. the Linden economy in Second Life), it investigates the effect of virtual worlds on our perception of complex societal systems.
-By introducing the idea of a parallel world where there’s a chance for anyone to prosper, Parallel creates a post-scarcity narrative that stands between reality and conceptuality, to which hypothesis the general public is invited to respond; Parallel takes the form of an online platform that allows users to virtually appropriate the representation of real world assets, such as house and land property or pretty much anything that has exchange value in real life and an online presence.
-The online platform is a “reset button”, a playground to regulate and rearrange real life property in any way users consider as efficient for a functional cohabitation, as well as a platform to exercise post-scarcity.
-However, the actual purpose of the project is to record potential responses to the existence of such a platform.
+By introducing the idea of a parallel system where there’s a chance for anyone to prosper, Parallel creates a post-scarcity narrative that stands between reality and conceptuality, to which hypothesis the general public is invited to respond; Parallel takes the form of a public performance and speculates on the existence of a virtual platform as a “reset button”, a playground to regulate and rearrange real-life property in any way participants consider as efficient for a functional cohabitation and to exercise post-scarcity.
 The platform becomes a mediator to discuss the complex nature of ethics in economics and to investigate whether the already existing capitalist context is eventually transferred to virtual domains, disrupting the perception of our most idealistic self.

-In the accompanying video documentation, random people in a public space discuss the idea of having a second chance with property acquisition through their participation in virtual realms and share their thoughts on authority and a hypothetical redistribution of wealth.
-For this survey we collaborated with a professional who had specialised in door-to-door sales, to engage people with the artefact in question.
-In the video, people are invited to respond to a scenario of a parallel reality where there is a possibility to prosper; they are asked to contemplate on the hypothesis of appropriating an iconic asset for free, exchanging their own house with something else, or redistributing real world assets more fairly.
+In the accompanying video documentation, random participants in a public space discuss the idea of having a second chance with property acquisition through their participation in virtual realms and share their thoughts on authority and a hypothetical redistribution of wealth.
+For this performance, we collaborated with a professional who had specialised in door-to-door sales.

 The documentation records the inconsistency in our opinions and beliefs, between reality and a virtually conceived (or reconceived) society; interestingly enough, most of the participants seem to be happy with ideas of shared ownership and fair redistribution in a virtual reality, but when it comes to the virtual version of their own real word assets, they become less solidary “because they are theirs”.
 The recorded response brings to mind John Rawls’ concept of the “Original Position”, “the appropriate initial status quo which insures that the fundamental agreements reached in it are fair” (Rawls, 1971); what we witness is the fact that the “Original Position” in Parallel is perceived by the participants as the one currently held.